Metal Matrix Composites

 Discuss your MMC powder requirements with Washington Mills

-Whether you are evaluating silicon carbide reinforcement, SiC-rich AlSiC or CuSiC systems, boron carbide, fused alumina, fused mullite, or specialty fused minerals, Washington Mills can help your team assess material options, particle specifications, and supply consistency for your metal matrix composite parts and applications.
+Whether you are evaluating silicon carbide, boron carbide, fused alumina, or another powder input, Washington Mills can help your team assess material options and particle specifications, and supply consistent material for your metal matrix composite.